Courses for Sociology

 family, and community factors affect the type and timing of different

 Prerequisites: SOCI W 1000 and SOCI W3010 or permission of instructor.
 Meets senior requirement.

-SOCI BC 3920x or y Advanced Topics in Gender and
+SOCI BC 3920 Advanced Topics in Gender and Sexuality

 This research and writing-intensive seminar is designed for senior majors

 with a background and interest in the sociology of gender and sexuality.
 The

 goal of the seminar is to facilitate completion of the senior requirement (a

 25-30 page paper) based on "hands on" research with original qualitative

 data.
 Since the seminar will be restricted to students with prior academic

 training in the subfield, students will be able to receive intensive research